liangzhaolz/presentations-publications/index.md

 ## Research

 ### Presentations
-2023 Conditions on Adaptation to an Unfamiliar Lexical Tone System: The Role of Quantity and Quality of Exposure [[poster]()]
+2023 Conditions on Adaptation to an Unfamiliar Lexical Tone System: The Role of Quantity and Quality of Exposure [[poster](/pdfs/ICPhS2023_ZhaoSloggettChodroff_poster.pdf)]
   - Liang Zhao, Shayne Sloggett and Eleanor Chodroff
   - [ICPhS 2023](https://www.icphs2023.org), the International Congress of Phonetic Science
   - 7-11/August/2023, Prague, Czech Republic

-2023 Intermingling Tone Systems: The Relationship of Nanning Mandarin to Nanning Cantonese and Standard Mandarin
+2023 Intermingling Tone Systems: The Relationship of Nanning Mandarin to Nanning Cantonese and Standard Mandarin [[slides]()]
   - Xinzi Hou, Liang Zhao and Eleanor Chodroff
   - [ICPhS 2023](https://www.icphs2023.org), the International Congress of Phonetic Science
   - 7-11/August/2023, Prague, Czech Republic